What to see and do in April

 Speaking of bluebells, one of our favourite places to see them is Boilton Wood, right on the doorstep of Brockholes Nature Reserve.

 Why not incorporate a guided walk into your bluebell-spotting adventures?
-Join our Guided Walk Leaders on a range of fascinating tours of Brockholes and learn all about our wildlife, local history and the conservation work that we do on the reserve.
+Join our Guided Walk Leaders on one of our fascinating tours of Brockholes and learn all about our spring flora and fauna, and the conservation work that we do on the reserve.

 Keep an eye out for emerging bees and butterflies

-Our pollinators are emerging, and you'll be likely to see more bees and butterflies in your garden, local park or nature reserve this month.
+Our pollinators are emerging again, and you'll be likely to see more bees and butterflies in your garden, local park or nature reserve this month as the weather warms up.
 Why not see how many species you can spot?
+Below we've rounded up some of the earliest spring bees you're likely to see at this time of year.

 Buff-tailed BumbleBee © Jon Hawkins Surrey Hills Photography